Collection of Summer Results and Swale Sixth Form - - Read More

-Issues arising from poor behaviour and other disciplinary matters are recorded by staff in either the Chaucer or Darwin communities of which any student in Years 7 to 11 is a member.
+Issues arising from poor behaviour and other disciplinary matters are recorded by staff in either the Archer, Aquila, Phoenix or Orion communities of which any student in Years 7 to 11 is a member.
 A daily record is kept for this purpose, and students whose names have been submitted, along with a short account of pertinent details or other information, are brought up at a daily Behaviour Panel meeting that takes place at the end of the school day.
-The Behaviour Panel is chaired by a senior member of staff, usually the Deputy Headteacher with a responsibility for behaviour in the school, and attended by a senior member of both the Chaucer and Darwin communities accompanied by a Pastoral Support Manager from each community and one or more representatives from the school’s Pupil Support Provision.
+The Behaviour Panel is chaired by a senior member of staff, usually the Lead Principal with a responsibility for behaviour in the school where behaviour decisions are challenged to ensure a consistency of approach across the communities.

 At the daily Behaviour Panel meeting each student named on either of the communities’ behaviour reports for the day is discussed with a view to:

-The Behaviour Panel will determine the sanction to be imposed using a fixed tariff as a guideline to inform decisions made.
+The Behaviour Panel will determine the sanction to be imposed.
 Parents or carers of students will be informed if a student has received:

-Contact is made with parents or carers by a member of the Chaucer or Darwin community team or by a senior member of staff depending on the seriousness of the behaviour or other disciplinary issues that will have been considered by the Behaviour Panel.
+Contact is made with parents or carers by a member of the community teams or by a senior member of staff depending on the seriousness of the behaviour or other disciplinary issues that will have been considered by the Behaviour Panel.

-The Pupil Support Provision (PSP) is a separate pair of rooms in the school, used to place students for all or part of a school day.
+The Pupil Support Provision (PSP) is a separate room in the school, used to place students for all or part of a school day.
 This will occur either:

 A student may also be placed in the PSP: